TOILmodular/GHOST_IN_THE_MACHINE/README.md

 - The lowest knob at the front panel center is controlling the level of both outputs.

 ### The Switches
-There are 7 switches spread accross the front panel, which are influencing the routing of the internal CV and audio signal flows.
+There are 7 switches spread across the front panel, which are influencing the routing of the internal CV and audio signal flows.
 Depending on the knob settings, changing a switch can have no, subtle or big influence on the audio outputs.
 Just like the knobs, the switches invite to experimenting.